jronallo/microdata_schemaorg_example/source/code4lib.html.md

 that would be easy to convert to Schema.org types.
 Some retrospective and ongoing work would be needed to choose the correct type for every building.
-For now NCSU has made the decision to always pick the more specific type of `LandmarksOrHistoricalBuildings` for all the buildings we describe as something of a compromise.
+For now NCSU has made the decision, that will likely get revisited, to always pick
+`LandmarksOrHistoricalBuildings` for all the buildings we describe as something of a compromise.
 It almost communicates that the resource is part of the historic record, but it does lose on the specificity we might like to have.

 Picking appropriate types is one area where Schema.org does not provide anything near the level of granularity at which archives and museums often specify the types of objects they describe.
-There are types for Painting, Photograph, and Sculpture.
+Schema.org has types for `Painting`, `Photograph`, and `Sculpture`.
 Some types of objects like drawings, vases, and suits of armor may have to move back up the hierarchy to use the generic CreativeWork type.
 With the thousands of types of objects that may be held by libraries, archives, museums and historical societies (LAMs), it is [not feasible](www.heppnetz.de/files/IEEE-IC-PossibleOntologies-published.pdf) to add every type to Schema.org.
-One suggestion made by Charles Moad, Director of the Indianapolis Museum of Art Lab, is to extend CreativeWork with an objectType property (private correspondence).
+One suggestion made by Charles Moad, Director of the Indianapolis Museum of Art Lab, is to extend `CreativeWork` with an "objectType" property (private correspondence).

 If this "objectType" property were part of Schema.org, then the LAM community could suggest that the value of the property come from a vocabulary that covers the kinds of objects LAMs collect.
 This could go a long way towards expanding the options for LAMs to describe their materials.
-The [JobPosting](http://schema.org/JobPosting) type includes an
+The [`JobPosting`](http://schema.org/JobPosting) type includes an
-"occupationalCategory" property which suggests the use of the [BLS O*NET-SOC taxonomy](http://www.onetcenter.org/taxonomy.html)
+`occupationalCategory` property which suggests the use of the [BLS O*NET-SOC taxonomy](http://www.onetcenter.org/taxonomy.html)
 (though the exact format this value should take is underspecified).
 This same pattern of using external vocabularies maintained by domain experts is likely to be repeated for other property values.